kivikakk/kivikakk.ee/jekyll/about.md

 pre-acquisition due diligence whole codebase review.
 Contact me at `ashe@` this domain if you'd like to discuss anything!

 I make an effort to represent my whole self online.
-I'm trans, plural, furry, asexual[^frankly], and committed to nuanced and careful discussion about identity.
+I'm trans, plural, poly, furry, asexual[^frankly], and committed to nuanced and careful discussion about identity.

 I don't really use social media any more, but you can catch me on the [Zig